romuloslv/simpleapp/README.md

 ## Let's play

-First, you have to authenticate into Google Cloud console, to so run the following command,

-`gcloud auth login`

-Now login with application-default

-`gcloud auth application-default login`

-Once you are logged it, you should export 3 variables you are going to use
+First, you should export variables you are going to use

-`export KUBE_CONFIG_PATH=~/.kube/config USE_GKE_GCLOUD_AUTH_PLUGIN=True GOOGLE_PROJECT=<YOUR-PROJECT-NAME>`

-Now, you can run

-`terraform init && terraform validate && terraform fmt`

-It will load the providers and configuration.
-Right after that, you should run

-`terraform plan -var user="<USER-NAME>" -var kubernetes_name="<KUBERNETES-NAME>"`
+`export GOOGLE_PROJECT="<YOUR-PROJECT-NAME>" USE_GKE_GCLOUD_AUTH_PLUGIN="True" KUBE_CONFIG_PATH="~/.kube/config"`

+Authenticate into Google Cloud console, to so run the following command:

+`make terraform-login project_name=poc-from-gke`

+Check your project to make sure everything goes well

+`make terraform-validation`

+Now, we will continue with the creation of the cluster/pools

+`make terraform-apply-cluster cluster_name=k8s`

+After a few minutes, your infra is ready to be used.
 It will show you everything that will be created by terraform, take a moment to check this output.
 Once you are ready, you just need to run:

-`terraform apply -auto-approve -var user="<USER-NAME>" -var kubernetes_name="<KUBERNETES-NAME>"`
+`make terraform-apply-pkgs cluster_name=k8s project_name=poc-from-gke`

+### PS

+It's possible to simplify the installation with make using the following command:

+`make all cluster_name=k8s project_name=poc-from-gke`

 It will apply your changes in sequence.
 Once everything was applied, you will get an output similar to this,

 ![](https://raw.githubusercontent.com/romuloslv/simpleapp/main/1mgs/img11.png)

-Follow this example to connect to the newly created cluster

-`gcloud container clusters get-credentials <KUBERNETES-NAME> --region europe-west1 --project <YOUR-PROJECT-NAME>`

 Once you `port-foward` your services, you can easily access it on your browser via localhost.

 ```
 $ kubectl get svc -n lab-dashboard | awk '{print $4}'
 $ kubectl get svc -n lab-app | awk '{print $4}' | head -n2
+$ kubectl port-forward $(kubectl get pods -l=app="kibana" -o name -n lab-logging) 5601 -n lab-logging
 $ kubectl port-forward $(kubectl get pods -l=app.kubernetes.io/instance="monitor" -o name -n lab-monitoring) 3000 -n lab-monitoring
 $ kubectl port-forward $(kubectl get pods -l=app="prometheus" -o name -n lab-monitoring | tail -n1) 9090 -n lab-monitoring
 $ kubectl port-forward $(kubectl get pods -l=app="elasticsearch-master" -o name -n lab-logging) 9200 -n lab-logging

-$ kubectl port-forward $(kubectl get pods -l=app="kibana" -o name -n lab-logging) 5601 -n lab-logging

 $ kubectl port-forward $(kubectl get pods -l=app="jaeger" -o name -n lab-observability) 16686 -n lab-observability
 $ kubectl port-forward $(kubectl get pods -l=app="frontend" -o name -n lab-observability) 8000 -n lab-observability
 ```

 ## Wrapping up
 Now, to clean up everything you just need to run

-`terraform destroy -auto-approve -var user="<USER-NAME>" -var kubernetes_name="<KUBERNETES-NAME>"`
+`make terraform-destroy cluster_name=k8s`

-That's all folks!
+That's all folks!!!